 In AEM, the base path is

 /content/cq:tags and the root node is of type

-Namespaces allow to group things.
-The most typical use-case is to have a namespace per site (for example public versus internal) or per larger application (for example, Sites or Assets), but namespaces can be used for various other needs.
-Namespaces are used in the user interface to show only the subset of tags (i.e. tags of a certain namespace) that is applicable to the current content.
+Namespaces let you group things.
+The most typical use-case is to have a namespace per site (for example, public versus internal) or per larger application (for example, Sites or Assets), but namespaces can be used for various other needs.
+Namespaces are used in the user interface to show only the subset of tags (that is, tags of a certain namespace) that is applicable to the current content.

 The tag’s namespace is the first level in the taxonomy subtree, which is the node immediately below the taxonomy root node.
 A namespace is a node of type

 All tags have a namespace.
 If no namespace is specified, the tag is assigned to the default namespace, which is

 A container tag is a node of type

 cq:Tag containing any number and type of child nodes, which makes it possible to enhance the tag model with custom metadata.

 Furthermore, container tags (or super-tags) in a taxonomy serve as the subsummation of all subtags.
 For example, content tagged with

 fruit, too.
 That is, searching for content tagged with